Importing live fish to Australia

-Live fish for human consumption, aquaculture and pet fish are not permitted import to Australia.
+Live fish may only be imported for the aquarium industry trade.
+Live fish for human consumption, pet food, aquaculture or as household pets are not permitted imports to Australia.

-Conditions for importing live ornamental fish
+Conditions for importing live aquarium (ornamental) fish

 The live aquarium fish import conditions, including the list of permitted species and approved countries, can be found in the

 Approved arrangement site